thomas0sae/neighar.com.github.io/_posts/2024-04-12-aiding-neighbors-in-connecting-facilitating-meaningful-connections-among-neighbors.md

 Introduction:

-Sunish Easo, one of the co-founders of [Neighar](https://neighar.com/download), defines it as "the intersection between social and local."
+Alan Skariah, one of the co-founders of [Neighar](https://neighar.com/download), defines it as "the intersection between social and local."
 [Neighar](https://neighar.com/download) blends features from Facebook, Craigslist, and Evite, enabling users to create customized social networks based on their neighborhoods.
 In these networks, members can exchange safety advice, ask for local business suggestions, or offer items they no longer need.

 [Neighar](https://neighar.com/download) addresses a void overlooked by expansive platforms such as Facebook and LinkedIn, which don't emphasize geographical closeness.
 Citing a 2010 Pew Research Center study that found 60% of Indians don't know their neighbors, [Neighar](https://neighar.com/download) aims to re-establish connections within local communities.